RomanZhilich/android-resource-hack/README.md

 This is an example of how you can change string resource value at runtime, not that it's a good thing to do.
 For now will only work with ant builds.

+To run the example:
+1) cd to project folder.
+2) run "android update project -p ."
+3) run "ant clean debug" to build debug apk.
+4) run "ant installd" to install debug apk on device or emulator.

 Disclaimer
 ==========